CannonLock/osgconnect-portal-markdowns/signup_content/signup_modal.md

 consistent	 with	 the	 stated	 goals,	 policies	 and	 conditions	 of	 use	 as	 defined	 by	 the	 body	 or bodies	granting	you	access.
 In particular, **OSG Connect may only be used for work relevant to research and/or education efforts associated with an academic, government, or non-profit institution in the United States.**
-A full set of [OSG Connect user policies is documented in the helpdesk](https://support.opensciencegrid.org/support/solutions/articles/12000074852-policies-for-using-osg-via-osg-connect-submit-servers).
+A full set of [OSG Connect user policies is documented in the helpdesk](https://portal.osg-htc.org/documentation/overview/references/policy/).
 2. You	 shall	 provide	 appropriate	 acknowledgement	 of	 support	 or	 citation	 for	 your	 use	 of	 the resources/services	provided	as	required	by	the	body	or	bodies	granting	you	access.
-More information on citing the Open Science Grid can be found [here](https://support.opensciencegrid.org/support/solutions/articles/5000640421-acknowledging-the-open-science-grid)
+More information on citing the OSPool can be found [here](https://osg-htc.org/acknowledging)
 3. You	shall	not	use	 the	 resources/services	 for	any	purpose	 that	is	unlawful	and	not	 (attempt to)	breach	or	circumvent	any	administrative	or	security	controls.
 4. You	shall	respect	intellectual property	and	confidentiality	agreements.